Võ Văn Hạnh

-Võ Văn Hạnh (born 1 April 1974) is a retired Vietnamese footballer who played as a goalkeeper for V-League club Đà Nẵng F.C. where he spent five years.
+Võ Văn Hạnh (born 1 April 1974) is a retired Vietnamese footballer who played as a goalkeeper for the V-League club Đà Nẵng F.C., where he spent five years.
 He also represented his country twice in 2002.

-In addition to being a footballer, Võ Văn Hạnh is well known as an incredibly devout Buddhists who is a vegetarian and makes regular visits to the temple in accordance with his faith.
+In addition to being a footballer, Võ Văn Hạnh is known as a devout Buddhist and vegetarian.
 During his playing career, he was sometimes affectionately known as Nhà Sư or The Monk for his devotion to Buddhism.
-After retiring from football, Võ Văn Hạnh has participated in many Buddhist public activities and has worked to promote interfaith dialog.
+Since retiring from football, he has participated in many Buddhist public activities and has worked to promote interfaith dialog.